Physician Assistant Studies Student Handbook

 Student Work Policy

 Students are not required to work for the program and do not replace regular part-time or full-time employees of the college.
 PA students will not be coerced into doing staff or faculty work for the program.
-If a student feels that program faculty or staff is violating this policy, the student should contact the chair of the PA Department or the dean as appropriate.
+If a student feels that program faculty or staff is violating this policy, the student should contact the chairperson of the PA department or the dean of the School of Health Professions, as appropriate.

 Student Tutoring Program

 Each semester the principal faculty of the program identify students who have performed exceptionally well in the previous semester or year.
 They are offered an opportunity to tutor students in the following cohort.
 This is strictly on a voluntary basis and the tutors are strongly advised to discontinue their participation in this activity, at any time, without repercussions, if they feel their own progress in the program is in jeopardy or for any other reason.
 The number of hours and the subject areas they tutor in will be discussed with the academic coordinator and chair.

 Please refer to the university's Accessibility Procedure.
 For further information regarding disability-related services, contact: